Determinants of Health and Health Inequities

 Ecology is the branch of biology dealing with relations between organisms and their environment, including other organisms.
 Oikos (transliterated as “eco”) is a Greek word meaning habitation, house or dwelling place.

-Ecosocial models seek to integrate social and biological influences within their historical and ecological contexts to more fully explain the dynamics of the determinants of health.
-See, for example Krieger.75
+Ecosocial models seek to integrate social and biological influences within their historical and ecological contexts to more fully explain the dynamics of health determinants.
+See, for example definitions by Krieger.77

-Because eco-social models are intended to apply to any health condition, they typically do not illustrate the specific paths along which determinants lead to a particular health condition.
+Eco-social models are generic and apply to any health condition, so they typically do not illustrate the specific paths along which determinants lead to a particular health condition.
 Most determinants are, indeed, non-specific (a recession, poverty, lack of education) although some (such as alcohol or tobacco laws) target particular behaviours or diseases (see Resources box “Models of health determinants”, below).

 Models of health determinants: particular or general?

-There is debate over whether there can be a universal model of the action of social determinants or whether models have to be specific to particular groups; this was briefly discussed by Reading and Wein for Indigenous populations,76 and was also discussed by Dyck for the Métis population.
+There is debate over whether there can be a universal model of social determinants or whether models have to be specific to particular groups.
+This was discussed by Reading and Wein for Indigenous populations,78 and by Dyck for the Métis population.
 Dyck’s “Social determinants of Métis health” can be viewed at the University of Ottawa collection.

-Models of how determinants and risk factors interact have long been used in infectious disease, in which a case of disease arises from an interaction between the person, or host, the disease agent (virus, bacterium or ingested substance, such as tobacco smoke), and the environment: see Figure 2.8.
-This “epidemiological triad” applies at the pre-clinical and clinical phases of the CLINICAL COURSE in Figure 2.4.
-Applied to a non-infectious disease, the immediate causal factor, such as an atherosclerotic plaque in a coronary artery, forms the agent.
+Detailed models of how determinants and risk factors interact have long been used in infectious disease.
+An example is the “epidemiological triad” which shows how a case of disease arises from an interaction between the person (or host), the disease agent (virus, bacterium or ingested substance, such as tobacco smoke), and an environment that both supports the agent and brings it into contact with the host: see Figure 2.8.
+Applying the triad model to a non-infectious disease, the immediate causal factor, such as an atherosclerotic plaque in a coronary artery, forms the agent.

 This epidemiologic triad model is useful for explaining cases of disease after they arise, but (at least until genetic analyses become much more sophisticated) we cannot accurately predict which person will fall sick when exposed to a disease agent.
-We deal with this uncertainty probabilistically: risk factors increase the statistical probability that a person will fall sick.
-The probabilistic language of risk is used because very few causes inevitably produce health consequences: additional factors always modify their effect.
+We deal with this uncertainty probabilistically: risk factors increase the statistical probability that a person will fall sick (see PROBABILITY and LIKELIHOOD in the Glossary).
+The probabilistic language of risk is used because very few causes inevitably produce health consequences: factors such as host resiliency modify their effect.
 While traditional cultures often attributed this uncertainty to fate, astrology, or karma, we refer to random variation.
-As science has increasingly provided explanations for disease, the component of health that is classified as random or chance variation has steadily declined (see Nerd’s Corner box “The role of chance”).
-The question of whether science will ever be capable of explaining so much that we will be able to predict a patient’s time and cause of passing is one for you to ponder.
+As science increases our understanding of disease, the random component has steadily declined (see Nerd’s Corner box “The role of chance”).
+The question of whether science will ever explain so much that we will be able to predict a patient’s time and cause of passing is one for you to ponder.

 The role of chance in disease